yuwisasha/Merge_sort_json/README.md

 # Merge_sort_json

-This script merging JSONL files
+This script merging and sorting by time JSONL files with logs

 Launch:
 1. python -m venv .venv